klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S01_What_are_accelerators.md

     GCN though (used in, e.g., the Vega cards).

-    AMD Instinct GPUs are used in the first USA exaflop computer Frontier (fastest system in the Top500 ranking of June and November 2022 and June and November 2023) and in the European LUMI system (fastest European system in the Top500 ranking of June and November 2022 and June and November 2023).
+    AMD Instinct GPUs are used in the first USA exaflop computer Frontier (fastest system in the Top500 ranking from June 2022 till June 2024) and in the European LUMI system (fastest European system in the Top500 ranking from June 2022 till June 2024).
     These computers use the CDNA2 architecture.
-A future USA exascale system, El Capitan, planned for 2024 at the moment (after delays partly caused by supply chain disruptions due to Covid), will employ the CDNA3, launched in December 2023, which brings CPU and GPU very close together in one of the variants and the variant used in El Capitan (but more about this later in this section).
+The latest USA exascale system and fastest system in the Top500 list of November 2024, El Capitan, employs the CDNA3, launched in December 2023, which brings CPU and GPU very close together in one of the variants and the variant used in El Capitan (but more about this later in this section).
     HLRS (Stuttgart, Germany) is also investing in this technology for its Hunter system which is a